FluxLemur/citybash/README.md

 - `TRAIN #` or `T #`
   - `TRAIN max` uses all current gold to train soldiers
 - `ATTACK city #` or `A city #`
+  - `city` can be either a city name or a city id

 The server response is given below each respective player message.
   - `[player key] WORLD`